-- (a) Remove the air adjustment cover. - (b) Separate the main body of the burner from the burner front by removing the M6 allen screw (located beneath the air adjustment screw), using a 5mm allen key. - (c) Note the position of the air damper adjustment and check the air damper moves freely. - (d) Check the air path to the burner head is clear. - (e) Clean both sides of the fan impeller and remove any debris from the burner housing. - (f) Check the impeller rotates freely. - (g) Re-assemble the components.
+- (a) Remove the air adjustment cover. - (b) Separate the main body of the burner from the burner front by removing the M6 allen screw (located beneath the air adjustment screw), using a 4mm allen key.
+Check the condition of the Gasket between these two parts and replace if necessary. - (c) Note the position of the air damper adjustment and check the air damper moves freely. - (d) Check the air path to the burner head is clear. - (e) Clean both sides of the fan impeller and remove any debris from the burner housing. - (f) Check the impeller rotates freely. - (g) Re-assemble the components.